 John Mauchly & J. Presper Eckert

-John William Mauchly and J. Presper Eckert are the scientists credited with the invention of the Electronic Numerical Integrator And Computer (ENIAC), the first general-purpose electronic digital computer, which was completed in 1946.
+John William Mauchly and J. Presper Eckert are the scientists credited with the invention of the Electronic Numerical Integrator and Computer (ENIAC), the first general-purpose electronic digital computer completed in 1946.

-Mauchly was born on August 30, 1907 in Cincinnati, Ohio.
-His father was a physicist at the Carnegie Institute of Washington, D.C., and perhaps influenced by him, young Mauchly became adept in the sciences.
-This earned him the Engineering Scholarship from the State of Maryland, which enabled him to enroll at Johns Hopkins University in the fall of 1925 as an undergraduate in the Electrical Engineering program.
-In 1927, he enrolled directly in a PhD program there and transferred to the graduate physics program of the university.
-He completed his PhD in 1932 and became a professor of physics at Ursinus College near Philadelphia.
+Mauchly was born August 30, 1907 in Cincinnati, Ohio.
+His father was a physicist at the Carnegie Institute of Washington, D.C., and likely influenced young Mauchly to pursue science.
+Mauchly earned the Engineering Scholarship of the State of Maryland, which enabled him to enroll at Johns Hopkins University in the fall of 1925 as an undergraduate in the electrical engineering program.
+In 1927 he enrolled in the physics program at John Hopkins and went on to complete a Ph.D. in 1932.
+Soon after he became a professor of physics at Ursinus College near Philadelphia.

-J. Presper Eckert Jr. was born on April 9, 1919 in Philadelphia.
-In 1937, he entered the Moore School of Electrical Engineering at the University of Pennsylvania and graduated in 1941.
-Afterwards he was given a post as an instructor at the Moore School.
-Meanwhile, in 1941, Mauchly had become a student there in a new program designed to educate students on defense technology.
-Eckert was one of his teachers.
+J. Presper Eckert Jr. was born April 9, 1919 in Philadelphia.
+In 1937 he entered the Moore School of Electrical Engineering at the University of Pennsylvania and graduated in 1941.
+Afterwards he was given a post as an instructor at the Moore School where Mauchly had recently become a student in a new program designed to educate students on defense technology.
+Eckert became one of Mauchly’s teachers.

-In recent years, Mauchly had become interested in electronic calculating machines.
-At the Moore School, he gained a better understanding of electronic engineering and the mathematics of ballistics computations.
+Mauchly became interested in electronic calculating machines and at the Moore School he gained a better understanding of electronic engineering and the mathematics of ballistics computations.
 He and Eckert discussed the possibility of building a large electronic computer.
-In 1942, Mauchly drafted a memo outlining the first large-scale digital electronic computer designed for general numerical computations.
-An official proposal was submitted in April of 1943, and the U.S. Army provided a grant for “Project PX,” which Mauchly and Eckert undertook together.
+In 1942 Mauchly drafted a memo outlining the first large-scale digital electronic computer designed for general numerical computations.
+An official proposal was submitted in April of 1943, and the U.S. Army provided a grant for “Project PX,” which Mauchly and Eckert together undertook.

 The ENIAC was born out of a combination of many different design ideas.
 Mauchly, who was responsible for much of the overall design, is said to have been influenced by the work of Iowa State College professor John V. Atanasoff, who had designed and built an electronic computing device between 1937 and 1942 with a graduate student, Clifford Berry.
 Eckert was the main project engineer for ENIAC.
-He overcame many difficult technical challenges in getting it to work.
+He overcame many difficult technical challenges before he succeeded.

 The ENIAC was unveiled to the public on February 14, 1946.
-Though it had been funded as a technology that might help the war effort, the war was, of course, over by that time.
-Nevertheless, the ENIAC was employed by the military to perform calculations for the design of a hydrogen bomb, weather prediction, cosmic-ray studies, thermal ignition, random-number studies, and wind-tunnel design.
-It was built out of 17,468 electronic vacuum tubes and weighed more than 60,000 pounds.
-At the time, it was the largest single electronic apparatus in the world.
-The system could perform 5,000 additions and 300 multiplications per second, which is slow by today's standards (microprocessors now perform 100 million additions per second) but 1,000 times faster than any existing machines.
+Though it had been funded as a technology that might help the war effort, the war was over by that time.
+ENIAC was nevertheless employed by the military to do calculations for the design of a hydrogen bomb, weather prediction, cosmic-ray studies, thermal ignition, random-number studies and wind-tunnel design.
+It was built from 17,468 electronic vacuum tubes and weighed more than 60,000 lbs.—at the time it was the largest single electronic apparatus in the world.
+The system could perform 5,000 additions and 300 multiplications per second—slow by today's standards but 1,000 times faster than any existing machines.
 It was also highly reliable.
 It marked the beginning of a long road of computer technology development.

 In 1955, Remington Rand merged with the Sperry Corporation and formed Sperry-Rand.
 Eckert remained with the company as an executive and continued with the company as it later merged with the Burroughs Corporation to become Unisys.
 He retired in 1989.
-Mauchly, meanwhile, left Rand Computing in 1959 to set up his own consulting firm, Mauchly Associates, and later, in the 1960s, Dynatrend.
+Meanwhile, Mauchly left Rand Computing in 1959 to set up his own consulting firm, Mauchly Associates.
+Later in the 1960s he formed another consulting company called Dynatrend.